Lazy Foo' Productions FAQs

 I went through the trouble of making all my own code, and so should you.

-Q: Do you plan to make any more tutorials/articles?A: Maybe in the future, but currently I want to make person research projects and prototypes.
+Maybe in the future, but currently I want to make personal research projects and prototypes.
 We'll see what the future holds.

 Operators (+, -, *, /, ++, --, +=, -=, etc)